zodb/zodbshootout/doc/zodbshootout.rst

   demonstrate the difference that warmup time makes for things like PyPy's JIT.

+  By default or if you give the ``shared`` argument to this option, all threads will share one ZODB DB object and re-use Connections from the same pool; most threaded applications will use ZODB in this manner.
+If you specify the ``unique`` argument, then each thread will get its own DB object.
+In addition to showing how the thread locking strategy of the underlying storage affects things, this can also highlight the impact of shared caches.

   .. versionadded:: 0.6

 * ``--log`` enables logging to the console at the specified level.
 If